Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

 Some traditional machine learning models such as linear and logistic regressions, decision trees, or generalized additive models are considered interpretable by practitioners \citep{molnar2019}.
 However, as was remarked by \citet{self_explaining_nn}, these models tend to consider each input dimension as the fundamental unit on which explanations are built.
 Consequently, the input space must have a semantic nature such that explanations become interpretable.
 Intuitively, each input dimension should \emph{mean something} independently of other dimensions.
 In general machine learning, this condition is often met, for example with categorical and tabular data.
 However, in computer vision, when, dealing with images, videos, and 3D point clouds, the input space has not an interpretable structure.
 Overall, in self-driving systems, the lack of semantic nature of inputs impacts the interpretability of machine learning systems.

 This observation has motivated researchers to design, build, and use more interpretable input spaces, for example by enforcing more structure or by imposing dimensions to have an underlying high-level meaning.
 The promise of a more interpretable input space towards increased explainability is diverse.
-First, the visualization of the network's attention or saliency heat maps in a semantic input space is more interpretable as it does not apply to individual pixels but rather to higher-level object representations.
-Second, counterfactual analysis is simplified as the input can be manipulated more easily without the risk of generating meaningless imperceptible perturbations, akin to adversarial attacks.
+First, the visualization of the network's attention or \emph{post-hoc} saliency heat maps in a semantic input space is more interpretable as it does not apply to individual pixels but rather to higher-level object representations.
+In practice, visualizing input information in a semantic space can improve the trust of regular car users in the driving model.
+Second, counterfactual analysis, useful to regulators and engineers (cf. \autoref{sec:2:xai_context}), is simplified as the input can be manipulated more easily without the risk of generating meaningless imperceptible perturbations, akin to adversarial attacks.

+\paragraph{Using semantic inputs.} Apart from camera inputs processed with deep CNNs in \citep{pilotnet,codevilla2018end}, different approaches have been developed to use semantic inputs in a self-driving model, depending on the types of signals at hand.